The-Hyaku-Project/hyaku/README.md

 # What is Hyaku?
 Hyaku is an ad-free anime streaming website.
 It's complete with Watch2Gether, comments, ratings, and more!<br>
-Currently scrapes from Zoro.to, GogoAnime, ~and AnimePahe~ but more providers are coming soon!
+Currently scrapes from Zoro.to, GogoAnime, AnimeNewsNetwork, ~and AnimePahe~ but more providers are coming soon!

 # License
 This repository, and all other repositories within this organization are under the GNU GPLv3 license, which can be viewed [here](LICENSE).